mdsol-share/crichton/doc/getting_started.md

 * `discovery_base_uri` - The base URI for a discovery service that Crichton will publish entry points to.
 * `documentation_base_uri` - The base URI for any hosted external documentation referenced as relative paths in an [_API Descriptor Document_][].
+* `use_alps_middleware` - Rails only.
+Whether or not to autoload middleware to support rendering local ALPS profiles.
 * `alps_profile_response_expiry` - Configures the expiry of ALPS middleware that serves ALPS profiles directly from the service.
+* `use_discovery_middleware` - Rails only.
+Whether or not to autoload middleware to support rendering local resource catalogue of entry points.
 * `resource_home_response_expiry` - Configures the expiry of resource entry point middleware that serves a catalogue of resource entry points served directly from the service.
 * `crichton_proxy_base_uri` - URI to use to capture and proxy AJAX requests to related resources when surfing an API in browser.
 Allows an application to proxy the request for authentication/authorization.
 * `css_uri` - The fully-qualified URI for a CSS file to use when surfing an API in a browser.